sansfontieres/ktrans/README.md

 ## Changes

 - `$jisho` replaces `$KTJISHO`
-- Ctrl+t replaces Ctrl+e
+- Ctrl+t replaces Ctrl+e to stop transliteration (now you can go at the end of a line)
+- Ctrl+o replaces Ctrl+g to transliterate Greek alphabet (now you can switch between a file and a command window in sam)

 ## Usage

 Run `mk install` and add start your next rio session by adding `ktrans` right before rio in your `$home/lib/profile`.
 The dictionnary to translate kana to kanji is expected to be `$home/lib/kanji.dict` but you can define a custom location with the environment variable `$jisho`.

 Your next rio session will start with ktrans enabled.
 Refer to Kenji’s README for more usage informations, but keep in mind the list of changes.
-If Shift+Spaced doesn’t work for kanji translation, try Ctrl+\.
+If Shift+Spaced doesn’t work for kanji translation, try Ctrl+\\.

 ## Custom dictionnary